-The Civic Center 2009 Bonds are secured by a lien on and pledge of revenues under the Trust Agreement.
+The 2009 Civic Center Bonds are secured by a lien on and pledge of revenues under the Trust Agreement.
 "Revenues" means all amounts received by the Trustee as payment on principal and interest.
 The City's revenue sources are from the Successor Agency to the Brentwood Redevelopment Agency which has pledged future tax revenues for the repayment of a portion of the bonds, pledged payments from the CFD local obligations and pledged payments from the CIFP revenues.
 However, should these revenue sources not be sufficient to cover the principal and interest payments due in any year, the City is obligated under the Facilities Lease to pay such shortfall from the General Fund.
-The terms of the Civic Center 2009 Bonds can be found in the Official Statement located on the City website.
-Payments on the Civic Center 2009 Bonds began in 2012; however, Federal interest rebates and the timing of CIFP debt service payments have delayed the onset of CFD debt service payments until 2016.
+The terms of the 2009 Civic Center Bonds can be found in the Official Statement located on the City website.
+Payments on the 2009 Civic Center Bonds began in 2012; however, Federal interest rebates and the timing of CIFP debt service payments have delayed the onset of CFD debt service payments until FY 2015/16, in which the CFDs paid a portion of their debt service obligations.

 The City utilizes CIFP Bonds to assist in the funding of master-planned infrastructure.
 CIFP Bonds allow developers to prefund their development fees and facilitate the ability of the City to keep pace with the new infrastructure demands associated with development.
 As interest rates have dropped, the City has taken advantage of the market and refinanced a portion of the outstanding CIFP bonds.
-The refinanced savings have been allocated to pay a portion of the CFD debt service obligations in CFDs 3, 4 and 5, as noted in the Debt Service Obligation schedules.
-The City is not obligated to transfer the CIFP savings for this specific purpose.
+The refinanced savings were allocated to pay a portion of the CFD debt service obligations in CFDs 3, 4 and 5 from 2012 through 2016.
+The City was not obligated to transfer the CIFP savings for this specific purpose.